 • If we say no, you have the right to ask us to reconsider this decision by making an appeal.
 This means asking again to get the medical care coverage you want.
 If you make an appeal, it means you are going on to Level 1 of the appeals process.

 Section 5.3 Step-by-step: How to make a Level 1 appeal

-Legal Terms: An appeal to the plan about a medical care coverage decision is called a plan "reconsideration."
 A "fast appeal" is also called an "expedited reconsideration."

 Step 1: Decide if you need a "standard appeal" or a "fast appeal."